joeday/joedaymusic/README.md

 Does this site represent the best of my design thinking and execution?
 Nope.
 I only have so much time and I'd rather put as much of that into the music as possible.
 But, I do care that it represents the art well enough, is accessible to everyone, and open to anyone who is curious.
 Hence this readme.

+If you find an error, or a bug, or if something is not accessible, feel free to create an issue.
+Heck, you can even put up a pull request if you're so inclined.
+That'd be amazing.
+Or, if you're not a technical person, just shoot me an email <joe@joedaymusic.com>.

 Enjoy. :)